bitrix24/b24restdocs/api-reference/log/log-blogpost-get.md

-# Get Available User Messages from News Feed log.blogpost.get
+# Access Available User Messages from the News Feed log.blogpost.get

 {% note warning "We are still updating this page" %}